gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatVn  (gcc)

-:samp:`-gnatVn`
+:switch:`-gnatVn`
   *No validity checks.*

   This switch turns off all validity checking, including the default checking for case statements and left hand side subscripts.
-Note that the use of the switch *-gnatp* suppresses all run-time checks, including validity checks, and thus implies *-gnatVn*.
-When this switch is used, it cancels any other *-gnatV* previously issued.
+Note that the use of the switch :switch:`-gnatp` suppresses all run-time checks, including validity checks, and thus implies :switch:`-gnatVn`.
+When this switch is used, it cancels any other :switch:`-gnatV` previously issued.

 .. index:: -gnatVo  (gcc)

-:samp:`-gnatVo`
+:switch:`-gnatVo`
   *Validity checks for operator and attribute operands.*

   Arguments for predefined operators and attributes are validity checked.
-  This includes all operators in package `Standard`, the shift operators defined as intrinsic in package `Interfaces` and operands for attributes such as `Pos`.
+  This includes all operators in package ``Standard``, the shift operators defined as intrinsic in package ``Interfaces`` and operands for attributes such as ``Pos``.
 Checks are also made on individual component values for composite comparisons, and on the expressions in type conversions and qualified expressions.
 Checks are also made on explicit ranges using :samp:`..` (e.g., slices, loops etc).